Omega-3 fatty acids, particularly EPA (Eicosapentaenoic Acid), are known for their support of the body’s natural healthy inflammatory response.

 Rebalance your Omega-3 and Omega-6 ratio through diet and nutrition supplements to help support your healthy inflammatory response by increasing Omega-3’s and decreasing Omega-6’s.

-On a technical level, the EPA competes with Arachidonic Acid in the cyclooxygenase (COX) and lipoxygenase (LOX) pathways which are involved in the inflammatory response.
+In the body’s biochemical pathways, EPA (Omega-3) competes with Arachidonic Acid (Omega-6)in the cyclooxygenase (COX) and lipoxygenase (LOX) pathways which are involved in the inflammatory response.